 During a stroll across a river I came across an old local man and three super-playful dogs that reminded me of the three I saw after they had been run over by a moving truck.
 This happened in the neighborhood I lived in when I was very young.
 The dogs were similar in size and breed.
 Those horrid images of the freshly run-over dogs and the memory of the owner screaming her eyes out for hours became very clear in my mind.

 Fortunately, I was able to metamorphose my attention to the fun scene of these dogs running around and playing so innocently with each other, enjoying their natural wonderland so fully, naturally, and automatically.
 One dog instantly seemed to become my best friend in the world.
 He walked and stopped with me for at least an hour.
 It seemed much longer.
 It felt as if this dog was going to follow me back to my lodging facility and never leave my side.
 But the time with the dog was just one of many episodes in the 15-hour or so span.

 There was a dog getting very excited by the presence of my temporary companion.
 Fortunately, it could not get through the fence it was behind.
 The dog and I ascended up the dirt road that ran along the big inclined yard where the other dog was.
-When I got to the end, and took a left, I looked over at the dog (in the photo).
-At this point he was sitting in the grass peacefully.
+When I got to the end, and took a left, I looked over at the dog –photo-.
+At this point he was sitting in the grass proudly and peacefully.
 We stared each other down.
 It was a beautiful, well-groomed creature.

 The little dog and I hung out by the river where I observed the small canine examining so many things with his nose.
-His life was like mine at the moment.
+His life was like mine at that moment.
 Time had ceased to exist.

 Eventually I came back across the older local gentleman who was working his land, or more specifically, the vast land that his gringo patron owned.